redsanket/spark/external/storm/guide/troubleshooting/index.rst

 worker can access another worker's heartbeats.

 When we list the information about the ``/workers`` directory, we can learn some information about the topology and cluster.
-In this example, we see ``derekd`` is who submitted the topology, that ``gstorm`` is the cluster group, and that the mode ``770`` has the sticky bit set::
+In this example, we see ``pint_storm_dev`` is who submitted the topology, that ``gstorm`` is the cluster group, and that the mode ``770`` has the sticky bit set::

-    ``drwxrws--- 4 derekd gstorm 4096 Dec 18 21:45 145bbb17-6a29-4396-bc20-3bb6b96fb4a1``
+    ``drwxrws--- 5 pint_storm_dev gstorm 4096 Nov 11 06:13 5300499a-d91b-4c33-8099-ac8be56e7d6e``

-Beats should happen once per second, and the supervisor will time out a Worker after five seconds by default.
+Beats should happen once per second, and the supervisor will time out a Worker after thirty seconds by default.
 Workers that time out in this way are rescheduled.

-Worker -> Nimbus
+Worker -> Pacemaker -> Nimbus
 ****************

-Workers also heartbeat to Nimbus through ZooKeeper.
+Workers also heartbeat to Nimbus through Pacemaker.
+Previously this used to happen via Zookeeper but that became a bottleneck on larger clusters.
+Authentication with Pacemaker is done via Kerberos.
-On a multi-tenant cluster, heartbeats are protected with ACLs within ZooKeeper such that workers cannot access each others' data.

-Beats should happen three times per second, and the Nimbus will time out a Worker after 30 seconds by default.
+Beats should happen once per second, and the Nimbus will time out a Worker after 30 seconds by default and reschedule the assignment.
-Workers are killed with ``SIGKILL`` when they have timed out.
+Workers are killed with ``SIGKILL`` by the supervisor when they have timed out.

 Supervisor -> Nimbus
 ********************